Orthopaedic Tests and Procedures

 X-rays are made by using external radiation to produce images of the body, its organs, and other internal structures for diagnostic purposes.
 X-rays pass through body structures onto specially-treated plates (similar to camera film) and a "negative" type picture is made (the more solid a structure is, the whiter it appears on the film).
-Instead of film, X-rays may also be made by using computers and digital media.
+Instead of film, X-rays are now typically made by using computers and digital media.

 When the body undergoes X-rays, different parts of the body allow varying amounts of the X-ray beams to pass through.
-Images are produced in degrees of light and dark, depending on the amount of X-rays that penetrate the tissues.
-The soft tissues in the body (such as blood, skin, fat, and muscle) allow most of the X-ray to pass through and appear dark gray on the film.
+Images are produced in degrees of light and dark.
+This depends on the amount of X-rays that penetrate the tissues.
+The soft tissues in the body (like blood, skin, fat, and muscle) allow most of the X-ray to pass through and appear dark gray on the film.
 A bone or a tumor, which is denser than soft tissue, allows few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area and appears as a dark line in the white bone.

-X-rays of the extremities are often used as the first step in diagnosing injuries of the extremities, but may also be used to evaluate other problems involving the bones and/or soft tissues.
+X-rays of the extremities are often used as the first step in diagnosing injuries of the extremities.
+They may also be used to evaluate other problems involving the bones and/or soft tissues.

 Other related procedures that may be used to diagnose problems involving the extremities include computed tomography (CT scan), magnetic resonance imaging (MRI), arthrography, or bone scan.
 Please see these procedures for additional information.